graphql/graphql-js/docs/APIReference-Language.md

 function visit(root, visitor, keyMap)
 ```

-visit() will walk through an AST using a depth first traversal, calling
+visit() will walk through an AST using a depth-first traversal, calling
 the visitor's enter function at each node in the traversal, and calling the
 leave function after visiting that node and all of its child nodes.